-What are the main types of accounting solutions?
+What are the Main Types of Accounting Software?

-There are several ways to do accounting for your small business.
+Some types of accounting software include cloud-based, manual, and desktop.
+There are many options to create a simple accounting process for your small business.
 Each method has advantages and disadvantages as each accounting program offers a different level of automation and security.
-However, it’s important to note that some may require more time and effort than others.

 Manual Accounting Software

-Manual accounting doesn’t necessarily mean sitting hunched over your desk, making ledger entries by candlelight, but it is the most hands-on and work-intensive method of accounting.
-This method typically involves using a spreadsheet program like Microsoft Excel or Google Sheets.
+The manual accounting method typical involves using a spreadsheet program like Microsoft Excel or Google sheets.
+While it doesn’t necessarily mean sitting hunched over your desk, making ledger entries by candlelight, it is the most hands-on and work-intensive method of accounting.

 Cloud-Based Accounting Software

-Cloud-based accounting is the gold standard for accounting software in Canada.
-A benchmark survey conducted in 2017 by Robert Half found 67% of Canadian respondents use cloud-based technology, or rely on it exclusively for their financial functions – a 20% increase from 2016.
+A benchmark survey conducted in 2017 found 67% of Canadians use cloud-based technology – a 20% increase from 2016.
 Cloud-based accounting software has a wealth of advantages; most importantly, it can protect your privacy and security while saving you time.

 As more small businesses rely on cloud-based software to run their companies, the cost of such programs decreases.
-There are plenty of affordable cloud-based systems out there, like QuickBooks Online and the advantages of cloud accounting software are numerous.
+There are plenty of affordable cloud-based systems out there, like QuickBooks Online.

 The advantages of cloud accounting software include:

-- Pay as you go.
-Software as a service (SaaS) companies allow you to pay for cloud software as you go.
-While a desktop service will have a yearly fee and may cost more, a subscription service for cloud-based computing lets you use it for one month, six months, or 60 months depending on your needs.
-Companies often offer different tiers of service, so you’ll pay less for a simple accounting service than for a comprehensive package.
+- Pay As You Go: Software as a service (SaaS) companies allow you to pay for cloud software as you go.
+While a desktop service will have a yearly fee and may cost more, a subscription service for cloud-based software is subscription based.
+Plus, there is often different tiers of service, so you’ll pay for exactly what you need.

 Desktop Accounting Software